top of page

 • Medical history and lifestyle habits

-It’s also your opportunity to bring up concerns—whether it’s sleep issues, stress, or performance dips.
+It’s also your opportunity to bring up concerns—whether it’s sleep issues, stress, or performance dips—and a men's health checkup list can help you prepare.

 Age-Based Checkup Adjustments